Musislik/lin-ground-temp-sensor/README.md

 LIN responder mainly polls PIDs within the LIN bus to obtain data from back from them.
 This conception is closest to final application in semestral thesis where data is polled from temperature sensors.

 ### LIN commander
 It has by default defined LIN enable signal to high to enable LIN transceiver.
 LIN communication by itself is triggered by button (GPIO) as interrupt where flag for sending message and receive data are raised.In while loop first PID from message table is sent then receive data flag is raised down, now commander is waiting for data to be received from responder.
-The reception is hadled as UART interrupt where this interrupt lasts for 1 byte received thus it needs to be counted because number of bytes communication is set 3 bytes (Checksum included).
+The reception is hadled as UART interrupt where this interrupt lasts for 1 byte of received data thus it needs to be counted because number of bytes communication is set 3 bytes (Checksum included).
 When complete packet is received the receive flag is raised and data is written into Rx buffer.

 <img width="592" height="624" alt="image" src="https://github.com/Musislik/lin-ground-temp-sensor/blob/main/imgs/received_data.png" />
 In the picture above you can see received data written to rx buffer (debugger)